Dubonnet Cocktail

 What is the origin of the Dubonnet Cocktail?

-The Dubonnet Cocktail has roots in France, where Dubonnet Rouge was originally created as a medicinal tonic.
-It gained popularity in the early 20th century and became a staple in cocktail culture, particularly among British soldiers during World War II.
+The Dubonnet Cocktail has its roots in France, where Dubonnet was originally created as a medicinal tonic.
+Its popularity grew in the early 20th century, particularly among the French and British aristocracy, leading to its inclusion in cocktail culture.